 While some people may not be bothered by such an intrusion, giving the officers an opportunity to step over the line is a violation of our Fourth Amendment.

 The Sheriff’s office claims the idea behind this is to mainly avoid guns being stolen from vehicles and subsequently used in crimes.
 While it is irresponsible for a citizen lawfully carrying a gun in their vehicle to leave doors unlocked, it still does not make it ok to violate our privacy.

 If you feel your rights have been violated let’s talk about it!
-Click here to contact our firm for a free consultation.
+Click here to contact our firm for a consultation.